 ➼ ACoAs always think we need others to validate our experience, perception, opinions….To some degree we do – to get corrective mirroring.

 BUT we also need to keep saying “I know what I know!”
-The more we acknowledge what’s really going on AND take care of ourselves, the less we need to blame anyone!
+The more we acknowledge what’s really going on AND take care of ourself, the less we find reasons to blame – anyone!

 SITE: Animated short & Commentary re.Blame

 Self-compassion: When upset, first listen to your thoughts & check what emotions are located in the body.

 Identify each disturbing situation & decide whether it can be corrected / modified / resolved…. or not.

 Applying the Serenity Prayer (don’t get it backwards!), we can take responsibility for what we can do & let go of what’s not in our power to fix.

 If there’s truly no positive outcome possible, we need to walk away.